 - Myoelectric control and socket: A myoelectric arm will stop working once you sweat on your stump.
 That is it.
 It is an inherent severe limitation.
 The electrodes also won't work for a few other reasons, so they are not reliable.
 One sweats when running on a bus, when being nervous, or when feeling just a bit warm otherwise - so one sweats relatively fast even during a so-called sedentary everyday life.
-The electrodes risk to cause skin burns if used with less sweating.
+The electrodes risk causing skin burns if used with less sweating.
 These may take 4-6 weeks to heal or so, during which you cannot wear the prosthesis.
 With no sweating and just a day of typing at the office, the prosthesis causes my stump to run up blisters and abrasions that are so significant they take a week to heal, after which I am not inclined to repeat the experience.
-This applies to sufficient numbers of people.
+This applies to a sufficient number of people.
 With that, a realistic >85% of arm amputees are non-users.
 A further large portion of amputees that start using a myoelectric prosthesis drop out, as the systems are never reliable in any comfortable way, really.
 In over 40 years, research and development never attained any actually useful control error rate for myoelectric control.
 Any promises that "this is improved" anytime soon cannot be taken seriously, as that actually is technically impossible.
 If it were, don't you think we would know that by now?
-You can always try to look forward, but literature analysis of almot fifty years if research and development tells a totally different story.
+You can always try to look forward, but literature analysis of almost fifty years if research and development tell a totally different story.
 A more detailed technical analysis that describes in understandable terms what the intractable, unsolvable, inherent problems of myoelectric technology are, is found here [link].

 - Myoelectric hands: You can wear a prosthetic hook gripper on your myoelectric arm, but really, everyone wants a "bionic" hand.
 They are fragile, the gloves may tear up as fast as within 10 minutes or so, they are relatively heavy and if not, they are really weak.
 Their grip may really be not configured well to a degree, where gripping itself becomes awkward, cumbersome, difficult, hard, due to the ill devised geometry.

-- Failure aspects of myoelectric arms: A realistic down time after wearing the "bionic" hand prosthesis for just 1 day, just to recover from the strain and skin damage, is 1-2 days to 6 weeks.
+- Failure aspects of myoelectric arms: A realistic downtime after wearing the "bionic" hand prosthesis for just 1 day, just to recover from the strain and skin damage, is 1-2 days to 6 weeks.
 A realistic time for the myoelectric prosthesis to break is some 10 minutes (glove: torn) until a few months (other parts).
 A realistic count of uncomfortable problematic control situations over a day is maybe around 20.

 - Body powered arms: They are usually built wrongly, using a figure 9 harness with a thin strap, and, using a wrong type of cable housing.
 Their hooks, particularly those of Otto Bock, have some funny features that may make them fail surprisingly fast.
 Their wrists fall apart surprisingly fast, too.
-While a body powered prosthetic arm may not be that ridiculously expensive, you can only really improve them with substantial good engineering.
+While a body-powered prosthetic arm may not be that ridiculously expensive, you can only really improve them with substantial good engineering.
 Large German and other companies do not sell parts that really hold up.
 We developed our own parts and have two patents.
 They are not really for sale, we patented these to protect us from larger companies so they do not sell our ideas back to us.
 All details here [link].

 - 3D-printed arms: their sockets and grippers are not useful for realistic everyday work tasks at all.
 The sockets that are of the usual 3D printed materials are likely to tear up an arm stump, over a day of hard garden work, quite painfully.
 The grippers are not expected to reliably operate dangerous or heavy machinery.
-The use of 3D-printing has been declared to be extremely experimental, so while a 3D-printed hand is relatively cheap, given is often almost entire absence of true usefulness, it is still overpriced no matter what.
-It is the experience of me that only a really comfortable and really robust arm will actually be of great use in everday life, as ground rule, whereas a prosthesis built for light everyday activities is likely to fail even these on a regular basis [link].
+The use of 3D-printing has been declared to be extremely experimental, so while a 3D-printed hand is relatively cheap, there is often an almost entire absence of true usefulness, so it is still overpriced no matter what.
+It is the experience of me that only a really comfortable and really robust arm will actually be of great use in everyday life, as a ground rule, whereas a prosthesis built for light everyday activities is likely to fail even these on a regular basis [link].

-- A passive or cosmetic prosthetic arm is one of the more functional concepts from view of durability and reliability.
+- A passive or cosmetic prosthetic arm is one of the more functional concepts from the view of durability and reliability.
 It is possible to mount that on the arm with a relatively comfortable suspension even though even there, I did experience a relatively severe friction rash after only 90 minutes of slow ballroom dancing, that took 2 days or so to heal.

 Requirements for a successful prosthetic arm

 - The socket must not cause abrasions or blisters even if worn for heavy work with sweating for at least 1-2 weeks without break.
 Hardly any socket can be survived with an intact stump when wearing it even for just 1 day.
-This causes the amputee to experience severe down times - not being able to wear the prosthesis.
-After a year of two of mostly not wearing the prosthesis, you as a user usually find out that it is better and more functional that way, anyway.
+This causes the amputee to experience severe downtimes - not being able to wear the prosthesis.
+After a year of two mostly not wearing the prosthesis, you as a user usually find out that it is better and more functional that way, anyway.
 That is the death sentence of the idea of "wearing a prosthetic arm".
 That death sentence may start with having to take long breaks to let the overused stump skin recover.

-- The socket is the main part of the prosthesis that has to both fit the stump perfectly well and transmit the control commands, either physically in body powered arms, or electrically in myoelectric arms.
+- The socket is the main part of the prosthesis that has to both fit the stump perfectly well and transmit the control commands, either physically in body-powered arms, or electrically in myoelectric arms.

 - A myoelectric socket contains electrodes and with that, ridges.
 That alone is a problem.

 - A suspension that does not damage the stump under work constraints necessarily is layered with sophistication.
-It may contain a first tubular gauze layer, then a soft thick gel liner layer and then only a carbon or epoxy socket.
-Other sockets are available but they are not unknown to cause real trouble for the skin - and do not survive long, as a prosthetic arm under continous use.
+It may contain a first tubular gauze layer, then a soft thick gel liner layer, and then only a carbon or epoxy socket.
+Other sockets are available but they are not unknown to cause real trouble for the skin - and do not survive long, as a prosthetic arm under continuous use.

 - An acceptable quality level will offer failure or error rates below three or four sigma, not just the usual academic "success rates" of 90-98% representing error rates of 2-10%.
-That spells out as 1 out of 10 broken coffee cups when unloading a dish washer.
+That spells out as 1 out of 10 broken coffee cups when unloading a dishwasher.
 Details of these considerations are found here [link].

 - Myoelectric prostheses have inherent serious control issues and thus one may have a hard time boosting their control error rates down to below some 0,1% which still is not great.
-Sweat, body or limb posture, electric interference and skin issues are the most frequent problems there.
+Sweat, body or limb posture, electric interference, and skin issues are the most frequent problems there.